 Decking profiles are available in many different patterns, smooth, ribbed, grooved, side clipped, wide, narrow, and thick and thin, explained here.

 Both Timber and Composite deck boards are available in a range of sizes from 60mm to 160mm wide and from thicknesses from 19mm to 35mm as standard.

 This decking information page is not to show one product better than another but simply to demonstrate the various profiles of deck available.

-The length of the deck board should not be important, why only select only single long lengths for your project – this is not a common practice for interior flooring.
+The length of the deck Eased board should not be important, why only select only single long lengths for your project – this is not a common practice for interior flooring.
 By narrowing your choice you will be faced with difficulty in finding a material that is available in your expected length, you will also add to the waste element.

 Probably the most common decking profile, smooth 4 sides and eased on 4 corners.
 This decking is referred to as smooth decking.

 This decking is commonly known as Ribbed or Reeded; it has eased corners and should be smooth on the other side.
 This decking was designed to be used with the reeded face to be placed down to facilitate the water drips away from the joist.
 The ribbed profile can be exceptionally slippery when wet and is difficult to maintain.
-This form is not advised.
+This form is not advised by professional decking installers.

 Similar to standard smooth decking except the addition of a rebated groove to the side of the board to accept a side fixing system.
 Be sure that this groove matches the height and depth profile of your fixing clip, there are many variables.
 If in doubt inform your timber supplier of your intended use or ask which fixing clip should be used.